ibanFR/semantic-versioning-kata/docs/_reference/commit-convention.md

 # Commit Message Convention

-The team follows a standardized commit message convention to ensure clarity and consistency in our versioning and release process.
+The team follows a standardized **Commit Message Convention** to ensure clarity and consistency in our versioning and release process.
 {: .fs-6 .fw-300 }